 Pam has a 2020 or later Form W-4 on file and uses the standard withholding.
 So to find federal income tax withholding, use the wage bracket method tables for manual payroll systems with Forms W-4 from 2020 or later in Publication 15-T.

 Pam’s $750 taxable wages fall between $745 – $755.
 Using the wage bracket method tables, you find that her federal withholding is $54 each week.

 State income tax

-Withhold $14.85 from the employee’s gross wages for state income taxes.
+Withhold $31.88 from Pam’s gross wages for state income taxes.

 Local income tax

-Phoenix does not have local income taxes.
-You do not need to deduct anything from the employee’s gross pay for local income taxes.
+Ann Arbor does not have local income taxes.
+Do not deduct anything from Pam’s gross pay for local income taxes.

-To calculate net pay, we will need to deduct FICA tax; federal, state, and local income taxes; and health insurance from the employee’s gross pay.
+To calculate net pay, deduct FICA tax; federal, state, and local income taxes; and health insurance from the employee’s gross pay.

 Using the formula to calculate net pay, determine the employee’s net pay.

 Net Pay = Gross Pay – Deductions